Adidem23/AiB/README.md

   ```sh
   npm install npm@latest -g
   ```

-* Linux or Ubuntu must be there in your system

 * NodeJs
   ```sh
   Download Nodejs Version ^ 17.0.0 LTS
   ```
+* You must Have Metamask Installed on system and You Must Have Polygon-mumbai matic tokens For transactions
+* You must Have Thirdweb Account For That

 ### Installation
 Follow The Installation manual and install dependencies